Mitochondrial Eve: Should Christians be Worried? – Part II

 4. It could be believed that Adam and Eve were real persons, but existed at different times and had never even met each other.

-All four of the above lead to what the Church believes are heresies.
-According to Dr. Ludwig Ott, it would be a heresy to believe that “the various races are derived from several separated stems (polygenism), the Church teaches that the first [rational, i.e. created in the image and likeness of God--SML] human beings, Adam and Eve, are the progenitors of the whole [rational] human race (monogenism).
-The teaching of the unity of the [rational] human race is not, indeed, a dogma, but it is a necessary pre-supposition of the dogma of Original Sin and Redemption…The Encyclical “Humani Generis” of Pius XII (1950) rejects polygenism on account of its incompatibility with the revealed doctrine of original sin.
+According to Dr. Ludwig Ott, it could lead to heresy relative to two dogmas of the Church to believe that “the various races are derived from several separated stems (polygenism), the Church teaches that the first [rational, i.e. created in the image and likeness of God--SML] human beings, Adam and Eve, are the progenitors of the whole [rational] human race (monogenism).
+The teaching of the unity of the [rational] human race is not, indeed, a dogma, but it is a necessary pre-supposition of the dogma of Original sin and Redemption…The encyclical “Humani Generis”, promulgated by Pius XII (1950), rejects polygenism on account of its incompatibility with the revealed doctrine of original sin.
 (D 3028).”
 There are potentially more problems, but these are enough to demonstrate the bad fruit that can result from incorrect extrapolations of the research.
 This could further degrade the trustworthiness of Scripture for both believers and non-believers alike.

 Why Does This Research Leads to Faulty Interpretations